ZoDDeL/CM-Ultimate/README.md

 - No recoil
 - Infinite jumps
 - Instant max level for player and weapons
-- Set CP rewards for dailies/operations to 15,000
 - Change XP token duration

 ### 🏹 **[Extras]**